-18 And, my last question has to do with urban Thanks.
-19 environments.
-We have heard, of course, that Indigenous 20 youth that are two-spirit or LGBTQ may feel pressure to 21 move to the city because they don't feel accepted, there 22 are other disruptions in their home community, but also 23 Indigenous youth may move to cities to pursue education or 24 employment.
-But, when they get there, they may face 25 barriers, they may face difficulties accessing mainstream services or not feel welcomed by mainstream LGBTQ community.
-So, in terms of, again, reducing vulnerability to violence and increasing safety, what could be done to overcome the barriers in urban environments?

-5 T.J.
-LIGHTFOOT: I think to some degree 6 there is some work happening there.
-I think that -- like, 7 the need of friendship centres, the organizations.
-Like, 8 some of them actually are pretty welcoming spaces and they 9 do have people on staff.
-But, I think it -- it just 10 reinforces that advocate role, like the need for multiple 11 spaces to have people on staff that are advocates, that 12 can go with LGBTQ2 people and support them throughout the 13 whole process.
+Thanks.
+And, my last question has to do with urban environments.
+We have heard, of course, that Indigenous youth that are two-spirit or LGBTQ may feel pressure to move to the city because they don't feel accepted, there are other disruptions in their home community, but also Indigenous youth may move to cities to pursue education or employment.
+But, when they get there, they may face barriers, they may face difficulties accessing mainstream there is some work happening there.
+I think that -- like, the need of friendship centres, the organizations.
+Like, some of them actually are pretty welcoming spaces and they do have people on staff.
+But, I think it -- it just reinforces that advocate role, like the need for multiple spaces to have people on staff that are advocates, that can go with LGBTQ2 people and support them throughout the whole process.